-If you’re into the idea of healthy, whole, affordable meals, give this Sweet Mustard Tofu Bowl a try.
+If you’re into the idea of healthy, whole-food, affordable meals, give this Sweet Mustard Tofu Bowl a try.
 Dress it up with hot sauce or your favorite dressing, and snap a photo to share with us on instagram @myquietkitchen.
 Here’s to a wealth of health!

 Sweet Mustard Tofu Bowl With Millet and Greens

 For the tofu:

 - 1 pound super (or extra) firm tofu, sprouted if possible, cut into rectangles 1/3 inch thick ($2 to $2.50)